felixhj/sldl-gui-macos/README.md

 ## Acknowledgments

-- Built with Python and tkinter for cross-platform compatibility
+- Built with Python and PyObjC for a native macOS experience
 - Integrates with the [slsk-batchdl](https://github.com/fiso64/slsk-batchdl) Soulseek downloader tool
 - Uses YouTube playlist parsing for song identification
 - Thanks to [fiso64](https://github.com/fiso64) for creating the excellent `sldl` command-line tool